vishwamartur/pm/ROADMAP.md

 1. Continue DST simulations: simulation of Waku network of 10K users, RLN simulations, etc. (DST)
 2. Continue QA work: improve test coverage from a RFC and Status usage angle, including interoperability test run between nwaku and go-waku, and once done, js-waku and nwaku.
 Considerations should be made to also include status-go (DST).
+3. Stress test nim-websocket library as client and servers, and with JS websocket library (DST)
-3. Simulate or model status-go behaviour based on the result of Waku large scale simulations.
+4. Simulate or model status-go behaviour based on the result of Waku large scale simulations.
 (DST)

 ### ACZ - Tokenomics - Smart Contracts